Kaushikdhola/BidX/README.md

 For our Spring Boot backend on Render.com, we use Docker to maintain consistent operations, establish necessary environment secrets via the platform's dashboard, and activate automatic deployments upon new commits to streamline and ensure efficient deployment processes.

-1. Push "bidx-backend" code to remote branch (preferably Github).
+1. Push "bidx-backend" code to a remote branch (preferably Github).
 2. Update [WebConfig](bidx-backend/src/main/java/com/example/bidxbackend/config/WebConfig.java) with the deployed frontend URL.
 3. Update [FirebaseConfig](bidx-backend/src/main/java/com/example/bidxbackend/config/FirebaseConfig.java) with the sdk and other configurations.
 4. Update [spring.data.mongodb.uri](bidx-backend/src/main/resources/application.properties) with your mongodb database connection url.